lkmelberg/OnWeather/README.md

+# OnWeather - DFØ Case

+## This is a case for an interview with DFØ

+### Brief:

+Make a simplified weather service based on the DFØ locations and/or searchable locations.
+Visualize some relevant weather parameters.
+How many and how is up to you.

+### Requirements:

+Use React or Vue
+Get data from API https://open-meteo.com/
+Use colors from DFØs visual profile: https://profilveileder.dfo.no/

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.